 Compassion must be chosen after great loss and suffering.

 “How do we make that choice?” was the logical next question.
 “It begins with knowing these responses are there.
 Kids need to know what to avoid when the Weakened and Rigid Identities arise in them, as they surely will.
-They also need examples of effective applications of a Compassionate Identity that are more than bromides, something that can realistically capture the hopes of suffering and seemingly powerless people.
+They also need role models of effective applications of a Compassionate Identity that are more than bromides, something that can realistically capture the hopes of suffering and seemingly powerless people.
 Compassion has to be seen as the engine of personal and community growth and strength and not a hollow moralizing platitude.
 It has to be seen as the foundation of civil discourse and effective problem solving.
-It has to be seen as the ground from which healthy democracy springs, the best of the American promise, our generation’s version of the ‘better angels of our nature.’”
+It has to be seen as the ground from which healthy democracy springs, the best of the American promise, our generation’s version of the ‘better angels of our nature.'”

 My experience has shown time and again that no matter how horrific the events we go through, we retain the crucial element of our humanity: our ability to choose our response to what happens to us.
 In this lies our personal hope.
 In choosing a Compassionate Identity, our hope is linked to the hopes of others.
 We unleash latent capacities and abilities in ourselves that can be directed to the welfare of all.
 We minimize the likelihood of our actions adding to the disunity that paralyzes the national discourse and robs us of our chance to solve the complex and trans-partisan issues we face.